pyranges/pyranges_plot/docs/tutorial.rst

 .. image:: images/prp_rtd_17.png

 The same pattern works with more tracks.
-Use ``track_labels`` to name them on the y-axis:
+Use ``track_labels`` to name them on the y-axis.
+The first PyRanges object in the list is rendered as the top track:

 .. testcode::